Kushvanth25/Kushvanth25/README.md

 # Hi 👋, I'm Kushvanth

-## 🚀 B.Tech IT Student | Machine Learning & AI Projects
+# 🚀 B.Tech IT Student | AIML Enthusiast

 🎓 Final-year B.Tech Information Technology student at **Vishnu Institute of Technology** with a **CGPA of 8.92**.